-County Civil Court has jurisdiction over claims up to and including $15,000.
+County Civil Court has jurisdiction for claims up to and including $15,000.
 A County Civil case is any civil matter that falls within the jurisdiction of County Court, which are enumerated in Chapter 34, Florida Statutes.
-Further, County Civil has exclusive jurisdiction over small claims and eviction cases.
-Evictions are disputes between landlord and tenants.
+Additionally, County Civil has jurisdiction over small claims, eviction cases, and unlawful detainer actions.
+Evictions are disputes between landlord and tenants wherein tenants are not complying with either monetary or non-monetary conditions of a lease.
 Small claims are disputes involving money damages where the amount at issue does not exceed $5,000 excluding costs, interest and attorneys’ fees.

 Circuit Civil cases are non-criminal cases in which individuals or businesses sue for damages exceeding $15,000.
-Examples of Circuit Civil lawsuits include bond validations, car bonds, personal property bonds, declaratory judgments, ejectment, eminent domain, injunctions, petitions, quiet title, replevin, and tax-related cases such as contest of tax assessments, enforcement of a tax warrant and IRS liens.
+Examples of Circuit Civil lawsuits include bond validations, car bonds, personal property bonds, declaratory judgments, ejectments, eminent domain, foreclosures, injunctions, petitions, quiet title, replevin, and tax-related cases such as a contest of tax assessments, enforcement of a tax warrant and IRS liens.

 It is important to know your rights and to consult an attorney as soon as possible if you have a civil issue in Florida.
-Call the Law Office of Ryan S. Shipp, PLLC today @ (561) 699-0399 or stop by our office @ 814 W. Lantana Rd.
-Suite 1, Lantana, Florida 33462 for a free consultation.
+Call the Law Office of Ryan S. Shipp, PLLC today @ 561.699.0399 or stop by our office @ 814 W. Lantana Rd.
+Suite 1, Lantana, Florida 33462 to learn more.
+We